Netpflix/Netpflix.github.io/README.md

 ## Guidelines for adding a new video

 Add a movie poster image to <assets/img/new-posters>.
 It should be 720 (width) x 1113 (height).

+[PhotoPea](https://www.photopea.com/) is a good online image editor (like Photoshop), if you need one.